 The Ningbo Port in China’s Zhejiang Province was shut down on August 11th, 2021, remained closed until August 25th, 2021.
 This shutdown affected supply chains dependent upon trade lanes between China and the United States.
-Here’s what we know so far about this issue and how it is likely to affect businesses across the globe.
+Here’s what we know so far about this issue and how it is likely to impact businesses across the globe.

 What precisely happened?

 According to the South China Morning Post, a 34-year-old employee at the Ningbo Port was found to have Covid-19.
-The person didn’t show any symptoms, but the port authorities sealed the terminal and bonded warehouse area as preventive measures halting the operations at the terminal indefinitely.
+The person didn’t show any symptoms, but the port authorities sealed the terminal and bonded warehouse area as preventive measures, halting the operations at the terminal indefinitely.

 What was the direct consequence of this?

-Accounting for over a fourth of the container cargo volume managed by Chinese ports, partial shut down of the world’s third-busiest container port brought up more challenges than the global supply chains were prepared to take.
+Accounting for over a fourth of the container cargo volume managed by Chinese ports, the partial shut down of the world’s third-busiest container port brought up more challenges than the global supply chains were prepared to take.
 Here’s a peek into the scale of the disruption:

 - The cost of shipping from China and South East Asia to the East coast of the US hit a record high, according to the FREIGHTOS Baltic global container freight index.

 - Port congestion at Ningbo increased from 5 days (average) to 16 days (average) after the partial closure of the port.
 Source: GoComet’s Port Congestion Report.

 - CMA CGM/APL, Cosco Shipping, and Evergreen Line carriers altered plans and used other terminals at Ningbo.
 In some cases, excluding the port entirely, leading to blank sailings and causing rerouting delays for all of its vessels.